dubszy/SeleniumInterpreter/README.md

 # SeleniumInterpreter

 Java interpreter that spawns and controls a firefox broswer instance.
-So far, no classes that require imports can be used except for WebDriver, WebElement and WebDriverWait.
+So far, no classes that require imports can be used except for classes in org.openqa.selenium package.

 Reference the firefox window using the object reference 'driver'